 Junior Girls

-Girls only teams – In previous years, Upper Hutt City Football entered teams into the Capital Football Girls Only Sunday Leagues at U8, U10, U12 and U14.
+Girls only teams – Upper Hutt City Football has girls only teams in Capital Football competitions at U8, U10, U12, U14 and U16.
 This allows our junior girls the option to play girls’ only, or to play both mixed (on Saturdays) and Girls’ Only on Sundays.

 Girls’ U14s, winners of the inaugural Mari and Mike Rogers Girls’ Tournament (2022)